11ty/11ty-website/index.md

 Wrote 1 file in 0.10 seconds
 ```

-Run `eleventy --serve` to start up a hot-reloading web server.
+Run `eleventy --serve` to start up a web server.
 Then open `http://localhost:8080/README/` in your web browser of choice to see your Eleventy output.

 ➡ Keep going!
 Read a longer [Getting Started guide](/docs/getting-started/) or check out the full [**Documentation for {% latestVersion versions, config %}**]({{ "/docs/" | url }}).